openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 You should see the amended max IOB you have entered.
 Remember if you run the setup script in the future, it will default back to 0 max IOB, but you can always follow this same process to change it again.

+Similarly, if you'd like to add any of the other preferences back in and change the value, copy and paste the name intro your list of preferences.json file, following the format of the example at the top of this page.